Meadow Lane: History

-Prior to 1910, Notts County played their home games across the River Trent at Trent Bridge as a tenant of Nottinghamshire County Cricket Club.
+Before 1910, Notts County played their home games across the River Trent at Trent Bridge as a tenant of Nottinghamshire County Cricket Club.
 Cricket took priority on the ground and the football club were often forced to play early and late season fixtures at other venues to avoid a clash.

 The Football League eventually deemed that this practice was inappropriate and demanded that Notts either seek more favourable terms for the use of Trent Bridge or relocate to a new ground on which they could fulfil all of their fixtures.
 However, the cricket club trustees decided not to renew County's lease in 1908, giving them 2 years to find an alternative home.

 In 1910, a plot of land near the cattle market on the opposite side of the River Trent was leased from the city council and a new stadium hastily erected.
-Part of the new stadium was a temporary stand from Trent Bridge which was literally floated across the river.
+Part of the new stadium was a temporary stand from Trent Bridge until a more permanent solution was found.

 On 3 September 1910, County moved to Meadow Lane, the first game was a 1–1 draw with old rivals Nottingham Forest, played in front of 27,000 fans paying receipts of £775.

 In 1920 the landlord, Nottingham Corporation, which leased the land to the club, came very close to removing the club from its premises to make way for an abattoir.

 The stadium remained largely the same until 1923 when the Sneinton Side was replaced with a new stand, named the County Road Stand after the newly constructed road behind it.

 Meadow Lane was bombed during World War II forcing the club to suspend all fixtures during the 1942 season.
 The northern side of the Main Stand was badly damaged and the pitch left in an unplayable condition.

 The stadium has played host to Forest games on a number of occasions.
 After the war, when flooding from the River Trent left the City Ground in an unplayable condition and again in 1968 when the Main Stand at the City Ground was destroyed by fire in a game against Leeds United.

-In July 2022, new LED floodlights where installed to replace the ones fitted in 2014.
+In July 2022, new LED floodlights were installed to replace the ones fitted in 2014.